 St. Charles County Missouri assistance programs.

-Whether it is grants to help pay utility bills or rent or another bill, find how to apply for financial assistance and free items in St. Charles County.
+Whether it is grants to help pay utility bills or rent or another bill, find how to apply for emergency financial assistance as well as free items in St. Charles County.
 The leading churches, charities, and non-profits that help the struggling as well as low income families are listed below.
 There are bill paying programs as well as free clothes, food, medical or dental clinics, and much more.

 Free health care

 Volunteers in Medicine is a medical clinic that is located in the basement of the St. Charles Salvation Army and it provides free or heavily discounted medical care to those in need of help.
-Demand for this clinic, which will help and treat low-income adults who do not have health insurance insurance, is rapidly increasing.
-The number of appointments and people who have been helped is up by 30 percent this year.
-Volunteers in Medicine will treat children and adults to free health care who have no insurance and an income that is classifies the family as low-middle income.
-(636) 724-4848.
+Demand for this clinic, which will help and treat low-income adults as well as children who do not have health insurance insurance, is rapidly increasing.

 Rent and mortgage assistance